 The MNAGIL works in partnership with units across the World Bank, aid agencies and donors, governments, non-governmental organizations, private sector firms, and academic researchers.
 The funding is supported through the World Bank Group's Umbrella Facility for Gender Equality (UFGE).

-Call for Expressions of Interest is open.
-Deadline to submit: June 24, 2019.
+Call for Expressions of Interest (EOI) is closed.